jcfr/SlicerQuickModelAlign/README.md

 - Start 3D Slicer application, open the Extension Manager (menu: View/Extension manager)
 - Install **QuickAlign** extension

+## How to cite

+If you use QuickAlign in your research, please cite this publication.
+- Choi, S, Choi, J, Peters, OA, Peters, CI.
+Design of an interactive system for access cavity assessment: A novel feedback tool for preclinical endodontics.
+Eur J Dent Educ.
+2023; 00: 1- 9. doi:10.1111/eje.12895 (Open access)

 ## Tutorial
 - Start 3D Slicer
 - Switch to "Quick Align" module: if first time opening the module, wait for additional installations to complete